 1. Use Historic data

 Data is the most powerful tool that the digital revolution has blessed us with.
 Use your last years’ holiday season sales data to get insights on planning the promotions and strategies for this year.
-This will help you target your offers to your most-likely buyers.
+This will help you target your offers to your most likely buyers.

-2. Leverage Artifical Intelligence
+2. Leverage Artificial Intelligence

 Take data analytics a further step ahead to make use of Artificial Intelligence for gaining those sure-to-work ideas.
 AI tools can help you narrow down the exact time that you need to send your email campaign to a particular consumer so that your email is more likely to be opened.
 It can also help you customize the email to include the products that the consumer is more likely to be interested in.